kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 2. JavaScript file: `js/jspsych-6.0.5/jspsych.js` and  `js/yaml.js`, etc.
 3. YAML file: `demo-experiment-simple-RT/params.yaml`provide parameters for HTML file.
 It can be injected into HTML file through `yaml.js` .

-Relation: The HTML file is the skeleton of the behavioral experiment.
+The HTML file is the skeleton of the behavioral experiment.
 It mainly utilizes JavaScript library  [jsPysch](https://www.jspsych.org/) to implement the interactive experiment.
 YAML file is to provide parameters for the skeleton of the experiment of HTML file.

 ## How to use YAML file
 We prove an example on how to implements the yaml file, that is, how to provide parameter for the skeleton for the experiments.